-Before working for the Department of Justice, Mr. Palmore spent three years as Deputy General Counsel at the FCC, where he oversaw all litigation involving constitutional, statutory, and administrative-law challenges to the agency’s actions and argued 10 cases in the federal courts of appeals.
+Before working for the Justice Department, Joe spent three years as Deputy General Counsel at the Federal Communications Commission, where he oversaw all litigation involving constitutional, statutory, and administrative-law challenges to the agency’s actions and argued 10 cases in the federal courts of appeals.
 His FCC experience includes virtually all aspects of communications regulation, including broadcast, cable, wireless, wireline, and Internet.
 In addition, he provided counsel to FCC officials on matters likely to result in litigation.

-Before his government service, Mr. Palmore worked at another international firm, where his practice involved appellate, communications, and health care matters.
-He clerked for the Hon.
-Ruth Bader Ginsburg of the Supreme Court of the United States, the Hon.
-John Gleeson of the U.S. District Court for the Eastern District of New York, and the Hon.
-Dennis Jacobs of the U.S. Court of Appeals for the Second Circuit in New York.
-Mr. Palmore earned his J.D. from the University of Virginia School of Law, his M.A. in legal history from the University of Virginia, and his A.B. magna cum laude from Harvard University.
+Joe clerked for Justice Ruth Bader Ginsburg of the U.S. Supreme Court, Judge John Gleeson of the U.S. District Court for the Eastern District of New York, and Judge Dennis Jacobs of the U.S. Court of Appeals for the Second Circuit in New York.
+Joe earned his J.D. from the University of Virginia School of Law, his M.A. in legal history from the University of Virginia, and his A.B. magna cum laude from Harvard University.